 In my final year of my LLB I knew that I wanted to work in a different role in Law as opposed to being a solicitor.
 I looked into my lecture notes and found “Company Secretary” mentioned as a potential career role.
-I participated in a mentoring scheme with a company secretary.
+I participated in a mentoring scheme with a company secretary during my undergraduate studies.
 She explained that an LLM would have a positive impact on my path.
 I believe that an LLM shows you can provide a greater attention to detail, which would be desired by the types of companies I want to work for.

 I searched various LLM programmes and Leeds appealed the most in terms of module content.
 I was interested in either the MSc Law and Finance and LLM International Corporate Law.
 I consulted my career adviser and mentor and decided on MSc Law and Finance.
 My career adviser also told me to apply for the “University of Leeds Masters Scholarship Scheme” which I was granted.